sandyknight/yll-substance-use/README.md

 𝐾 = age-weighting modulation constant (usually 𝐾=1)
 𝐶 = adjustment constant for age-weights (usually 𝐶=0.1658)
 𝑒 = standard life expectancy at age of death (years)

+The default values for these parameters were chosen and calibrated in the original Global Burden of Disease (GBD) study [^3]

 ``` r
 calculate_yll <-